ioulian/frontend-workflow/README.md

 These are our own TODO's that might, or might not be included in this workflow, based on priority, ease of use/configuration and performance gain/penalty.
 If you want to implement them or help us out, you can always let us know!

-- (HIGH PRIO) Write analyze documentation
+- (MED PRIO) Move CleanWebpackPlugin to production only
 - (MED PRIO) Change factory to https://github.com/fasttime/polytype, it's a better module
 - (LOW PRIO) Add fallbacks for images/fonts if offline
 - (LOW PRIO) Follow [Gimli](https://gimli.app/) to add it in the future